jehuty0shift/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_extract_logs_from_ldp/guide.en-gb.md

 - You know the OpenSearch endpoint of your LDP cluster (`https://<ldp-cluster>.logs.ovh.com:9200`).
 - Your host can reach TCP port **9200** on the cluster endpoint over TLS.
 - You have credentials for the alias you want to export (basic authentication or IAM bearer token).
-- You can install either **Logstash ≥ 8.0** or **Fluent Bit ≥ 2.1** on the host that will run the export.
+- You can install either **Logstash ≥ 8.0** or **elasticdump ≥ 6.0** on the host that will run the export.

 ## Introduction

 Exporting logs is a common need when you want to analyse data outside the LDP ecosystem or feed it to external BI tools.
 For long-term archiving, we provide [another solution](/pages/manage_and_operate/observability/logs_data_platform/archive_cold_storage/).
-The next sections explain how to pull documents from your alias with **Logstash** or with **Fluent Bit**, letting you choose the tool that best fits your operational model.
+The next sections explain how to pull documents from your alias with **Logstash** or with the **elasticdump** CLI, letting you choose the tool that best fits your operational model.

 ## Alias naming conventions